pietro-cipolla/CM3070_Final_Project_Financial_Advisor_Bot/README.md

 ## Academic context

 This project is submitted as part of the CM3070 Final Project module, BSc Computer Science, University of London.
-The RAG-based approach was chosen over classical reinforcement learning for financial advisory, as it provides more reliable, data-grounded responses with lower infrastructure requirements, a design decision documented and justified in the project report.
+The RAG-based approach was chosen over classical reinforcement learning for financial advisory, as it provides more reliable, data-grounded responses with lower infrastructure requirements.